Look at the light in your children's eyes, they want to know !

 We see it too

 Children are born curious.
-At The Vine School children engage with a varied, fascinating curriculum that feeds curiosity and develops a love of learning.
+At The Vine School, in the Southern Suburbs of Cape Town, children engage with a varied, fascinating curriculum that feeds curiosity and develops a love of learning.
 Careful attention is also given to forming mature character, by reinforcing the habits that make for success in life.

-Within a carefully-fostered mentoring atmosphere, and a strong relational network of parents, teachers and peers, our pupils receive a rich, meaningful education that equips them to reach their full potential.
+Within a carefully-fostered mentoring atmosphere, and a strong relational network of parents, teachers and peers, our pre-school and primary school pupils receive a rich, meaningful private education that equips them to reach their full potential.

 A strong Christian ethos and principles of faith are introduced to children as part of the whole educational experience.
-This, together with the Ambleside teaching method, a low pupil:teacher, a non-competitive approach and an holistic curriculum, differentiates our education from that offered by other schooling systems.
+This, together with the Ambleside teaching method, a low pupil:teacher ratio, a non-competitive approach and an holistic curriculum, differentiates our education from that offered by other schooling systems.

 Come see how we do it.